Golden-ripened rice season on Mường Thanh field

-From early morning, the fields of Mường Thanh are bustling with the sound of combine harvesters working tirelessly on the fields, and tractors hauling rice along the main roads at full capacity.
+From early morning, rice fields of Mường Thanh are bustling with the sound of combine harvesters working tirelessly on the fields, and tractors hauling rice along the main roads at full capacity.
 Local farmers are busy working in groups to harvest, collect, and pack the rice...
 Laughter and chatter fill the air as they enjoy the fruits of their labor after days of hard work.

 This year’s spring rice crop has been a success.
 The rice in Mường Thanh’s fields is ripening evenly, with high productivity and quality, exceeding previous years.
 With varieties like Đài Thơm, 97, and Tám Thơm, the yield is about 80 quintals per hectare, while the Séng Cù variety yields from 60 to 70 quintals per hectare.